top of page

 Jennifer David

-Meet Jennifer David - writer, traveller, coach, teacher, author, and voice behind A Broad Perspective and Embracing the Silver Lining.
+Meet Jennifer David—writer, traveler, coach, teacher, author, and voice behind A Broad Perspective and Embracing the Silver Lining.

-Through lifestyle blogs, she shares her grey hair journey, full-time travel, and radical authenticity, offering tips and inspiration for self-expression.
+Through lifestyle blogs, she shares her gray hair journey, full-time travel, and radical authenticity, offering tips and inspiration for self-expression.

 Do you have any other daily rituals or practices that you use that contribute to a productive free flowing day?